vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams/workspaces.md

 1. Click the downward arrow next to the current workspace name in the top-left corner of the Firecamp app.
 2. In the menu that opens, select the option `Manage <NAME> Workspace`.
 3. The modal that opens will have the name of the workspace alongwith the organisation name below it:
    - Navigate to the `Members` tab for inviting members, and modifying their access to the workspace.
 To leave the workspace, click the `Leave Workspace` button.
+If you don't see options to do so then check that you aren't in your personal workspace.
    - Navigate to the `Details` tab to either view more information about the workspace or update it if you have relevant permission.
-To update the information, modify the data in the fields and when done click the `Update` button.
+To update the information, modify the data present in the fields and when done click the `Update` buttont

 # Next Steps